Kitware/CMake/Help/command/add_dependencies.rst

 :command:`add_library`, or :command:`add_custom_target` commands.

-Dependencies added to an :ref:`imported target <Imported Targets>` are followed transitively in its place since the target itself does not build.
+Dependencies added to an :ref:`imported target <Imported Targets>` or an :ref:`interface library <Interface Libraries>` are followed transitively in its place since the target itself does not build.

 See the ``DEPENDS`` option of :command:`add_custom_target` and :command:`add_custom_command` commands for adding file-level